Exploring male infertility treatment in Southern California

 Male infertility could be part of the reason why you and your partner are having trouble conceiving.
 In fact, male infertility affects about half of all infertility cases.
 Thankfully, male infertility treatment can help.

 The causes of male infertility may include genetic abnormalities, hormonal issues, infections or even side effects of medications.
 The only way to know the exact cause is to come in for testing.
-You’ll see Robert Anderson MD, our Southern California fertility doctor.
-He has more than 25 years of experience.
-He’ll review your medical history, do a physical exam, order tests and help you get one step closer to starting a family.
+You’ll see Robert Anderson MD or Don Royster MD, our Southern California fertility doctors.
+They’ll review your medical history, do a physical exam, order tests and help you get one step closer to starting a family.

 Determining the right male infertility treatment